cya9nide/pyircbot/README.md

 ## Support

 If you encounter issues:
-1. Check the log file `ronbot.log`
+1. Check the log file `pyircbot.log`
 2. Verify your internet connection
 3. Ensure the IRC server and channel are accessible
 4. Check that Python 3.6+ is installed